xy-tech/X2100-BIOS-EC/README.md

 # Instructions to update
 **Note:** After updating the BIOS to some of the recent unofficial ones, the version and build date shown in the BIOS setup won't change.

+## ISO image
+The ISO image provided uses Intel FIT tool in UEFI mode to flash the firmware binary.
+It was intended for development use but most small OEMs without bootguard use this method to update the image for convenience.
+It is exactly the same as the other methods highlighted here.

+1. Download the ISO image in the release page.
+1. Use [Rufus](https://rufus.ie/en/) or [dd](https://www.linuxandubuntu.com/home/how-to-burn-iso-image-to-dvd-and-usb-using-dd) to transfer the image onto an external thumb drive/storage device.
+1. Boot the thumb drive in UEFI mode and it will automatically flash the image.
+1. _IMPORTANT_: Shutdown, unplug and wait 1 minute before plugging power back in.

 ## Windows
 This patches both the BIOS and EC.
 You'll need to build the BIOS with your [preferred BIOS image and EC](#building-and-flashing-your-selected-bios-in-linux) if you want a customised image.